informatics-isi-edu/ermrest/user-doc/annotation.md

 Supported JSON _option_ payload patterns:

 - `"row_order":` `[` _sortkey_ ... `]`: The list of one or more _sortkey_ defines the preferred or default order to present rows from a table.
 The ordered list of sort keys starts with a primary sort and optionally continues with secondary, tertiary, etc. sort keys.
+The given _sortkey_ s will be used as is (_columnorder_ SHOULD not be applied recursivly to this).
 - `"page_size":` `_number_`: The default number of rows to be shown on a page.
 - `"row_markdown_pattern":` _rowpattern_: Render the row by composing a markdown representation only when `row_markdown_pattern` is non-null.
   - Expand _rowpattern_ to obtain a markdown representation of each row via [Pattern Expansion](#pattern-expansion).
 The pattern has access to column values **after** any processing implied by [2016 Column Display](#2016-column-display).